More Demi Moore: Background

 In 1991, Demi Moore was a budding A-list film star who had been married to Bruce Willis since 1987.
 The couple had had their first child Rumer Willis in 1988, and they had hired three photographers for an audience of six friends for the delivery.
 In 1990, she had starred in that year's highest-grossing film, Ghost, for which she was paid $750,000, and she had earned $2.5 million for 1991 roles in The Butcher's Wife and Mortal Thoughts.
 Following the photo, she would earn $3 million for A Few Good Men and $5 million apiece for Indecent Proposal (1993), Disclosure (1994) and The Scarlet Letter (1995).

 Annie Leibovitz had been chief photographer at Rolling Stone from 1973 until 1983, when she moved to Vanity Fair.
-In 1991, she had the first mid-career show, Annie Leibovitz Photographs 1970-1990, ever given a photographer by the National Portrait Gallery in Washington, D.C., with a similarly titled accompanying book.
+In 1991, she had the first mid-career show, Annie Leibovitz Photographs 1970-1990, ever given to a photographer by the National Portrait Gallery in Washington, D.C., with a similarly titled accompanying book.
 The show traveled to New York City at the International Center of Photography for a showing that would run until December 1, 1991.